mjjstockman/ecomm/README.md

 [Back to top ⇧](#Get-Wurst)

+# Agile Development

 ## User Stories

 A kanban was used to keep an agile view on user stories.
 This can be seen [here](https://github.com/users/mjjstockman/projects/23).
+User stories were added, and labels for bugs or to change where necessary.

+Three coloumns were used (To Do, In Progress and Done) and issues/user stories were moved between the colomns as progress was made.
+Additional information was added throughout the process in an agile manner.